 The name of the game being The Mutant Epoch implies much about the setting itself, being 'an age of the mutants'.
 While mutants certainly do play a huge role in the setting, a variety of other astounding beings are also present, including synthetic humans, robots, cyborgs, digital beings, sub-humans, dimensional entities and portals, as well as plenty of unmutated peoples and species.
 In addition, there are pockets of the old culture still surviving, often in pure stock dominated fortresses or territories, including the numerous orbital colonies which survived the devastations and wars of old.
 These hold over complexes are often very advanced, and while their resources are few and their enemies many, they do manage to produce most of the synthetic humans and cyborgs found in the current age, as well as limited advanced weaponry and robotics.
-The Mecha, or mechanicals, are another element which greatly affects the new reality, whose androids and robot armies, often serving a 3 mother computer in a hivelike structure. continue ruins of the old and hold out corporate strongholds struggle against emerging factions.
-It is also a time when unlikely heroes rise up and make a stand against the onslaught of barbarian marauders, blood thirsty beasts, humanoid raiders, the Mecha hives in history, when the former dominance of the pure stocks has faded, and the opportunity to seize power and territory is within reach of the fit, the brave, and the adventurous.
-"No guts, no glory" shout the former slave races, as they make their forays into the ruins to claim their inheritance from careless, arrogant forefathers.
+The Mecha, or mechanicals, are another element which greatly affects the new reality, whose androids and robot armies, often serving a mother computer in a hivetheir war of extermination against their former human masters.